Kefir Nutrition: Fermented Dairy Benefits, Variability, and Evidence Limits

 What Evidence Currently Supports

-Randomized trials show potential benefit on selected markers in some groups, including changes in specific lipid and glycemic measures.
+Randomized trials show potential benefit on selected markers in some groups, including changes in specific lipid and glycemic measures related to insulin resistance .
 Results are not uniform across all outcomes.

 That is why evidence quality here is emerging, not strong.